 50/States/Consult/Courts need a DA/Net Ben/Justification for doing so.

 Pics are awesome if done well (Does not mean PICS bad is also not a good argument), and please read all CP texts (Just like All Alt/Plan texts) slowly twice.
-If you do not provide a written copy for me and I do not hear it well enough to write it down, things will not look good when I make a decision.
+If you do not provide a written copy for me and I do not hear it well enough to write it down then what I wrote will be what I work with.

 Josh House -- Cypress College

 Debate however makes you comfortable, but don't sacrifice clarity because I still need to follow along, and also don't forget to tell me how to evaluate the round.
 I really value the rebuttals to analyze the important arguments and voting points in the debate.
 Don't be rude to me or your opponents, because that makes debate uncomfortable for everyone.

 I'm fine with critical arguments and theory, but I need you to still explain yourself so I don't do work for you.
 The way you interact with your opponents' arguments and apply offense throughout the debate is probably something I'll pay attention to.
 Read 'important' arguments twice/clearly: plan texts, interps, etc. I'll call speed if I need to I guess.
 I have experience debating parli for four years and now I'm coaching at PLNU.